jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/fp.jpg" style="border:none;">
 </div>

 > Always keep track of the shape (dimension) of the data.
-This is a great tip when you do the programming.
+This is one great tip when you program DL.
 (N,) means a 1-D array with N elements.
 (N,1) means 2-D array with N rows each containing 1 element.
 (N, 3, 4) means a 3D array.

 $$
 out = W_1* X_1 + W_2*X_2 + b